 - Vehicle and parts manufacturers: Manufacturers are responsible for ensuring that trucks and their equipment are free from defects.
 When a faulty part or poorly designed vehicle causes a crash, the automaker or parts manufacturer can be held accountable through a truck accident claim.

 - Other drivers: Motorists who behave negligently behind the wheel may also be responsible for causing a truck wreck.
 In those cases, you could file a claim against that person’s auto insurance company.

-- You: Even if you share some portion of fault in your truck accident case, Texas law will still allow you to collect compensation.
-An attorney can help make sure that you are not unfairly blamed when fault is divided between all negligent parties.
+- You: Even if you share some portion of the fault in your truck accident case, Texas law will still allow you to collect compensation.
+An attorney can help make sure that you are not unfairly blamed when a fault is divided between all negligent parties.
 (See below for more information on partial fault).

 The tricky part of dealing with multiple defendants is that you will also have to deal with multiple insurance companies.
 Going up against high-powered corporate lawyers isn’t something you should handle on your own.
 A knowledgeable truck accident attorney can handle all settlement negotiations so that you aren’t tricked into saying something that jeopardizes your case.

 What if I am Partially at Fault for the Truck Accident?

 Texas follows a rule called modified comparative negligence.
 When multiple parties are at fault, each one is assigned a percentage of fault.
 As long as you are 50 percent or less to blame, you can still receive compensation.
 However, your total award will be reduced by your portion of the fault.